Costs of Startup. Expenses you need to consider

 What does the average business startup cost?

 Different organizations state different numbers when it comes to the cost of launching your startup.
 Let’s take a look at some of the suggested average figures.

-- According to the US Small Business Administration, it costs $3,000 to launch a small startup, mainly it works if there are founders that can cover major part of all expenses;
+- According to the US Small Business Administration, it costs $3,000 to launch a small startup, mainly it works if there are founders that can cover a major part of all expenses;

 - Shopify claims that a one-person startup costs $18,000 to launch;

 - The Kauffman Foundation advises that the cost is $30,000;

 - In the UK, it is estimated that the typical startup costs £32,000 to launch.
 Unsurprisingly, London is the most expensive place in the country to launch a startup.

 As you can see, the numbers vary quite a lot!

 Even if you are worried that the numbers above are pretty high, remember they are not typical of all startup businesses.